Read about the reasons why a holiday let can be a successful investment for you

 There are many factors to consider when investing in a holiday let:

-Make use of our Holiday Let Income Calculator, which uses real-life data to estimate what you can earn from your investment.
+Make use of our Holiday Let Income Calculator, which uses real-life data to estimate how much profit you can earn from your investment.
+To get a monthly view on how the market is performing, take a look at our Holiday Letting Pulse Report.

 Here are some of the main reasons why holiday lets could be a good investment:

-One of the benefits of short-term letting instead of long-term letting, is the potentially higher income that holiday lets can offer.
+One of the benefits of short-term letting instead of long-term letting, is the difference in income that holiday lets can offer.
+In general, the cheapest places to buy offer higher rental yields when buying a holiday home for sale.

 Holiday lets benefit from flexible and often daily pricing, as opposed to long-term lets which typically adopt strict monthly pricing strategies- it is not uncommon for holiday lets to earn more in a week than a long-term let will generate in a month.